 - 2 tablespoons extra virgin olive oil

-- Salt and freshly ground pepper to taste
+- Kosher salt and pepper to taste